isomerpages/nyp-sirs/_success-and-articles/Articles/Is Your Retail Business Ready to Thrive in the New Retail Omnichannel Economy?.md

 ---
 Date: 25-05-2022

-<h4>Don’t let your customers’ first impressions of your business become the last experience they have with you</h4>
+<h4>Don’t Let Your Customers’ First Impressions of Your Business Become the Last Experience They Have With You</h4>

 ![Image of a mannequin with title I am in front but you are leaving me behind?](/images/blog/Highlights_SIRS%20Homepage_Whitepaper_eTail.png)